 Key West wants you to feel at home.
 It even has pictures in frames with parking signs.

 Between April and October 1982, over 125,000 illegal immigrants from Cuba fled to Florida via Key West.
 Florida authorities closed the Overseas Highway and started to inspect every vehicle to find illegal immigrants.
 As a result, thousands of cars got stuck in a huge traffic jam that paralyzed the highway, so tourists started to avoid going to the Florida Keys.
 People living there who historically depended on tourists came up with a very creative idea of how to protest against the blockade - they declared independence.
 The new country was named 'The Conch Republic' after the conchs who fled to the Florida Keys from the Bahamas in the 1830s.
-Although this historical fact (i.e. Conch Republic) has never been treated seriously, people living in Key West celebrate their Independence Day every year on April 23rd.
+Although this historical fact (i.e. the Conch Republic) has never been treated seriously, people living in Key West celebrate their Independence Day every year on April 23rd.
 And you can find 'Conch Republic' on many of the souvenirs from Key West.

 St. Paul's Episcopal Church on Duval St. (the main street in Key West).